insurecar/easy-points/content/faq.md

           content: Please contact us at team@lunaris.jp to request a cancellation for your account.
       title: Pricing
+    - title: Integration
+      children:
+        - title: What is a mockup?
+          content: Please contact us at team@lunaris.jp to request a cancellation for your account.
   title: FAQ
   button: "Knowledge base "
   button_url: https://otakoyi.com/